Nix and Fix: Targeting 1000x Compression of 3D Gaussian Splatting with Diffusion Models: Introduction

 The real-time nature of 3DGS is highly relevant to applications such as immersive communications.
 Nevertheless, the introduction of Gaussians with attributes, i.e., primitives, increases the rate significantly compared to a low-parameter implicit neural network.
 To alleviate this issue, 3DGS compression has garnered significant research interest in recent years.
 Proposed methodologies range from unstructured approaches, such as pruning and quantization, to structured approaches, including anchor and graph-based methods~\cite{ali2025compression}.

 Even though 3DGS compression achieves up to $100 \times$ rate gain over a baseline 3DGS~\cite{chen2025hac++}, at extremely low rates, through the degradation of the underlying 3D representation, rendering introduces complex artifacts.
 This is unlike 2D image degradation, such as downsampling, as it results from aggregating the distorted 3D representations.
 Resulting artifacts can include, but are not limited to, blur, loss, and degradation of texture, geometry, and radiance.
 Figure~\ref{fig:artifacts} displays examples of such rendering artifacts for a scene at extreme low rates.
-Restoring these artifacts would significantly improve the rendering performance at such low rates, thus enabling the implementation of 3DGS in data-constrained applications.
-This perspective of restoring for operation at extremely low rates is underexplored in the literature.
+Restoring these artifacts would significantly improve the rendering performance, thus enabling the implementation of 3DGS in data-constrained applications.
+This restoration perspective for extremely low rates is underexplored.

 Although deep image restoration methods have been successful in 2D restoration scenarios, as discussed, 3DGS compression artifacts pose a greater challenge.
 To this end, generative perceptual restoration represents a promising direction, as pretrained Latent Diffusion Models provide strong natural-image priors and achieve high perceptual quality in data-driven restoration even under severe distortion~\cite{rombach2022high}.